 Life Cycle Analyses - Evaluating the true cost of a product, technique or technology over its entire lifetime.
-In practice, a choice may be more costly upfront, but can result in reduced operations, maintenance, and/or replacement costs over its useable lifetime resulting in a more eco-friendly and cost-effective solution.
+In practice, a choice may be more costly upfront, but can result in reduced operations, maintenance, and/or

 Life Cycle of a Product - All stages of a product's development, from extraction of fuel for power to production, marketing, use, and disposal.